pchapin/clac/NOTES.md

 + The user interface.
 This gives a nice, generic interface to the execution engine.

-Right now the entity library source is in clac_entity and the execution engine is in clac_engine.
+Right now the entity library source is in ClacEntity and the execution engine is inClacEngine.
 The files related to the UI are in the top level directory.
 Documentation is in the doc directory.

 Notes, Bugs
 ===========